cardano-scaling/hydra/docs/monthly/2023-04-monthly.md

   and work started [here
   kupo#117](https://github.com/CardanoSolutions/kupo/pull/117).
 This will make it possible to run `kupo` natively connected to a `hydra-node`, very much it would run with `cardano-node` or `ogmios`.
-Kupo is a light-weight indexer of chain data like unspent transaction outputs and allows its clients to query information on-demand. 🐹
+Kupo is a lightweight indexer of chain data like unspent transaction outputs and allows its clients to query information on-demand. 🐹